Master of Arts in Speech & Hearing Science: Clinical

 Students in the clinical MA program learn about speech-language pathology in medical and educational settings, as well as speech, language, and hearing science.

 The clinical program ensures clinical competence in speech-language pathology necessary for employment in healthcare and educational settings, private practice, or industry.
 Successful completion of this program allows students to meet the academic and clinical requirements for the American Speech-Language-Hearing Association (ASHA) certification and to pursue the Illinois state certification required for speech-language pathology in the public schools.
+The program is accredited by the Council on Academic Accreditation in Speech-Language Pathology and Audiology.
 The clinical MA program requires a minimum of 60 graduate hours.

 Deadline to submit applications